MarJess/MarJess.github.io/index.md

 ## Personal background

+Hi, my name is Markus.
+I'm from Germany and moved to Boulder in early 2025 to start a new job here.
+I enjoy all kinds of sports, but my favorites are surfing and skateboarding.

 ## Educational and professional background

 I am currently working as a postdoctoral researcher at <a href="https://cires.colorado.edu/" target="_blank">**CIRES**</a> and at <a href="https://gml.noaa.gov" target="_blank">**NOAA GML**</a>.